obiwanjacobi/Zsharp/docs/interop/zsharp.md

 ## Delegates and Events

 A delegate is a wrapper around an instance pointer and a function pointer.
+It is also linked to other delegates which all can be invoked.

 A `Delegate` type will be introduced to represent the C# delegate constructs.
 This `Delegate` type contains a function pointer for a specific (`self`-bound) function prototype and an optional instance/self pointer.